Juliolloret/MACS/README.md

 ## Extending & Contributing

+We welcome contributions!
+Please read CONTRIBUTING.md for guidelines.
 - **Add New Agents:** Implement new agent classes in `multi_agent_llm_system.py` and add them to the graph in `config.json`.
 - **Customize GUI:** Edit `gui.py` to add new options or workflow controls.
 - **Pull Requests:** Contributions are welcome!
 Please open an issue or PR for discussion.
+Please note that this project is released with a Code of Conduct.
+By participating, you agree to abide by its terms.
+---

+## Security
+If you find a security issue, please report it privately by email to juliolloret@example.com (replace with your contact).
+Do not open public issues for security vulnerabilities.

 ---